Juul accused of selling 1 million tainted vaping pods to customers and retailers

 "I can't imagine we had the data to support that we're selling a product that is damaging to the American public and we had that data that we'd continue to sell that product," Burns said.

 It's worth noting there is no evidence that links claims in the lawsuit to the more than 1,600 vaping-related illnesses and 34 deaths reported nationwide.
 Most of those instances involve vaping with THC, the psychoactive ingredient in marijuana, or both THC and nicotine.
-We have not been able to contact Burns, but Juul has not responded to our request for comment.
+We have not been able to contact Burns.

+In a statement, Juul told CBS News: "Mr. Breja's claims are baseless.
+He was terminated in March 2019 because he failed to demonstrate the leadership qualities needed in his role.
+The allegations concerning safety issues with Juul products are equally meritless, and we already investigated the underlying manufacturing issue and determined the product met all applicable specifications.
+The company will vigorously defend this lawsuit."